sassoftware/viya4-monitoring-kubernetes/logging/README.md

 ./logging/bin/deploy_logging_open.sh
 ```

+The script creates the namespace into which the components are deployed.
 By default, the components are deployed into the namespace `logging`.

 ## Update Logging Components

 Updates in place are supported.
 To update, re-run the
-`deploy_logging_open.sh` script to install the latest versions of the
-applications, indexes, and dashboards.
+`deploy_logging_open.sh` script to install the latest versions of all components, indexes, and dashboards.

 ## Remove Logging Components

-To remove logging components, run the following command:
+To remove all logging components, run the following command:

 ```bash
 cd <viya4-monitoring-kubernetes repo directory>

 logging/bin/remove_logging_open.sh
 ```
-Note that this script does not remove all of the Kubernetes objects.
-If the namespace into which you deployed logging is used only for log monitoring, you can use a `kubectl delete namespaces` command to delete the namespace, which also removes these objects.

-However, if you did not deploy logging into a dedicated namespace, you must delete the remaining Kubernetes objects manually.
-Use `kubectl delete` commands to manually delete these Kubernetes objects:
-- ConfigMaps
-- Secrets
-- PersistentVolumeClaims
+The script removes configmaps and secrets that were created by the deployment script.
+PersistentVolumeClaims and Kubernetes secrets that were created manually are not removed.

 ## Validate Your Deployment